CHICAGO NURSING HOME ABUSE LAWYER

 If your loved one is normally talkative or affectionate and suddenly becomes emotionally withdrawn, take this seriously.
 This could be a sign of nursing home abuse.

 If your loved one suddenly decides to change his or her will, power of attorney, etc, this may be a cause for concern.

 Sexual abuse cases are rare but sometimes revealed through a new diagnosis of a sexually transmitted disease in a nursing home patient.

-At Curcio Law Offices, we have over 50 years of experience helping families whose loved ones have suffered as a result of nursing negligence or abuse.
-If you suspect your loved one was hurt while in a Chicago-area nursing home or assisted living facility, please call our legal team for advice and guidance.
-Call 312-321-1111 or contact us online and schedule a free consultation today.
+At Curcio Law Offices, we have over 50 years of experience helping families whose loved ones have suffered as a result of nursing home abuse and neglect.
+If you suspect your loved one was hurt while in a Chicago, Illinois nursing home or living facility, please call our legal team for advice and guidance.
+For a free consultation, call 312-321-1111 or contact us online and schedule a free consultation today.